 Yes, it was piece-by-piece.
 Once the edit was locked, we threw everything back into the Inferno to finish it in-house.
 We had to rebuild a lot of After Effects comps that were initially sent from New York at a higher resolution, we had to recreate some of the texturing.
 Once the client was happy with the drawings those would also then go into the Inferno to ensure the high-res scans were lining up.
 Some scans were 2,000 and some were 4,000, so we could blow into them.
 We added some selected dissolves between sequences and some dust particles just over the foreground layers for a bit more depth in places.

-At the same time we were completing this work, we were also creating the map animations which are used throughout the episodes.
-For the final episode we also created an epilogue (designed in a complementary style) featuring some of the real people portrayed in the series.
+At the same time, we were also creating the map animations which are used throughout the episodes.
+For the final episode we created an epilogue, designed in a complementary style, featuring some of the real people portrayed in the series.